 Another book that’s been everywhere but still bears repeating.
 Written as a memoir of a fictional band in the late 70s, referencing music, lyrics, events, and interviews that don’t actually exist but feel so real that I was genuinely upset that I couldn’t listen to their music while reading!
 It’s being made into a TV series, so I’d recommend reading it before that happens.

-MY GRANDMOTHER SENDS HER REGARDS AND APOLOGISES by Frederick Backman (also called ‘My Grandmother Asked Me To Tell You She’s Sorry’ in some editions, which is a much weaker title IMO)
+MY GRANDMOTHER SENDS HER REGARDS AND APOLOGISES by Frederick Backman (also called ‘My Grandmother Asked Me To Tell You She’s Sorry’ in some editions)

 My little sister passed on this book and it sat on my shelf for far too long.
 What an idiot.
 This is such a beautiful and engrossing book.
 A young girl, her eccentric grandma, and the power of stories.
 There’s a strong fantasy element, with the Grandmother introducing Elsa to a magical world you can only reach when you’re asleep, but the way the fantasy world and the real world blur together is beautiful and, at times, heartbreaking.

 Anything that’s described as gothic horror and I’m instantly sold.
 I found this book so unsettling – to the point where I couldn’t read it before bed!
 A pregnant, recently widowed moves to her husband’s spooky country house.
 She finds a wooden painted figure in the attic, known as a ‘silent companion’, and it looks just like her…

 I started this book without knowing what it was, based solely on the rave reviews from people I love and trust.
 And it turned me into one of those annoying people who keep reading out sections to their husband in delight to be met with blank stares because no one enjoys people doing that.
 It’s a collection of essays about a wide range of topics (religion, social media, reality TV, marriage, chopped salad…) and I loved every one.